 Body condition & Weight

-Well-conditioned sows will usually lose 6-9% of their body weight during lactation.
-At service and early gestation, it is crucial to focus on the re-establishment body condition and ensure a positive energy balance for successful conception and implantation.
+Well-conditioned sows will usually lose 5-20% of their body weight during lactation.
+At mating and early gestation, it is crucial to focus on the re-establishment body condition and ensure a positive energy balance for successful conception and implantation.

-During the first four to five reproductive cycles, the sow is still growing why it is not uncommon to see the weight increase to around 20 kg on average per cycle, and why a part of the supplied energy will need to support both natural body development as well as litter and udder growth.
+During the first four to five reproductive cycles, the sow is still growing.
+Meaning that it is common to see a weight increase from parity to parity, however the weight increase will decrease over time between parities as the body of the sow will be fully grown.
+Why it is not uncommon to see the weight increase to around 20 kg on average per cycle, and why a part of the supplied protein, and to a lesser extent energy will need to support both natural body development as well as litter and udder growth.
 When the sow is full-grown, the energy supply shifts to body maintenance as well as litter and udder growth.

 Typical weight development for sows.